 Repetition is most potent as a learning tool when it's properly timed.
 It's best not to repeat something many times in a short period, as if you were cramming for an exam.
 Instead, re-study the essentials after increasingly longer periods of time — once an hour, then every few hours, then every day.
 Spacing out periods of study helps improve memory and is particularly valuable when you are trying to master complicated information, such as the details of a new work assignment.

-To learn more about staying mentally sharp and fit, read Cognitive Fitness, a Special Health Report from Harvard Medical School.
+For more information on diagnosing memory problems and boosting your memory, read Improving Memory, a Special Health Report from Harvard Medical School.